 - Connect: Develop friendships with a diverse, motivated and high-performing group of young professionals

-- Innovate: Compete with other PLF teams in the annual Big Idea Video Contest
+- Innovate: Compete with other PLF teams in the annual Big Idea Pitch Contest

 - Contribute: Support causes that matter to you